-- (a) On 6 May 2021, a subsidiary of the Company had entered into a Sale and Purchase Agreement to dispose a piece of leasehold land with factory building with a carrying value of RM309,000 for a total consideration of RM2,450,000.
-The disposal was completed on 21 October 2021 with incidental cost to sell of RM272,000. - (b) The carrying amount of the assets is the same as their carrying amounts before they were classified as held for sale.
+In the previous financial year, a subsidiary of the Company had dispose a piece of leasehold land with factory building with a carrying value of RM309,000 for a total consideration of RM2,450,000.
+The disposal was completed on 21 October 2022 with incidental cost to sell of RM272,000.